entorb/readout_MT681_Power/README.md

 ## Motivation

-After installing 2 photovoltaic modules on my balcony (check out the project documentation at <https://entorb.net/wickie/Balkonkraftwerk>), my electricity provider unfortunately replaced my old electricity meter (that rotated backwards when PV production exceeded my consumption).
+After installing 2 photovoltaic modules on my balcony (check out the [project documentation](https://entorb.net/wickie/Balkonkraftwerk)), my electricity provider unfortunately replaced my old electricity meter (that rotated backwards when PV production exceeded my consumption).

 As the new meter has an optic interface, I decided to try to read it out to have at least some benefit of the replacement...

-A great documentation (in German) on how to read out different electricity meters <https://ottelo.jimdofree.com/stromz%C3%A4hler-auslesen-tasmota/> was my starting point.
+A [great documentation](https://ottelo.jimdofree.com/stromz%C3%A4hler-auslesen-tasmota/) (in German) on how to read out different electricity meters was my starting point.

 ## Hardware

 My electricity meter is an Iskra eHZ-MT681-D4A52-K0p

-For the readout I bought an all-inclusive product <https://www.wispr-shop.de/produkt/wifi-ir-schreib-lesekopf-diy-set/> for 40€ at eBay.
+For the readout I bought an [all-inclusive product](https://www.wispr-shop.de/produkt/wifi-ir-schreib-lesekopf-diy-set/) for 40€ at eBay.
 It bundles

 * Hichi IR sensor
 * micro controller ESP01S (Wi-Fi and MicroUSB power connector)